VinceWak/Labs_0116/module_2/Project_Week_4/README.md

  - what exactly you want to show?
  - what should be the layout?
  - which chart represent the most powerful insights?
- - is there a color scheme that cvorrespond with your data and your task?
+ - is there a color scheme that correspond with your data and your task?
 * Please note,  you need to create 12 charts using Matplotlib and 12 charts using Seaborn.
 Each set should have the distinct chart types including linear, bar, scatter, boxplot, pie, radar, multiple series chart and 3D charts..
 * After your dashboard is ready, please, create a presentation